The Ultimate Guide to Positive Living: Small Swaps, Big Impact, and How to Spot the Fakes

 Decoding labels: certifications that actually mean something

-- EPA Safer Choice — every ingredient in a labeled product is reviewed by EPA scientists against rigorous criteria [11].
+- EPA Safer Choice – When you see this, you know that every single ingredient has been reviewed by EPA scientists against seriously tough health and safety criteria [11].

 The PVA question (pods, films, and what the science says)